CRPropa/CRPropa3/doc/pages/Installation.md

 		system software repository to install it (usually the package is called `virtualenv`, `python-virtualenv`, `python3-virtualenv` or
 		`python2-virtualenv`).
-There is also an option to manually download it, un-zip it and run it:
+There is also an option to manually download it, un-zip it, and run it:
     ```sh
     wget https://github.com/pypa/virtualenv/archive/develop.zip
     unzip develop.zip